-Most people are familiar with Bill Clinton – Arkansas's first and, to-date, only president.
-In fact, there are many politicians from Arkansas that have made incredible contributions to the state and to the country.
+Most people are familiar with Bill Clinton – Arkansas' first and, to date, only president.
+In fact, there are many politicians from Arkansas who have made incredible contributions to the state and to the country.

 Learn more about Hattie Caraway, the first woman to be elected to a full term in the U.S. Senate.
 You can also discover the background of Joseph Robinson, who served as a congressman, governor, and U.S. Senator.

 This Charleston lawyer rose from obscurity to defeat Orval Faubus in the 1970 Democratic primary for governor, then won out over the popular Republican incumbent, Winthrop Rockefeller.
 After two terms in office, the ex-marine defeated the formidable J. William Fulbright, then chairman of the Senate Foreign Relations Committee.
 In 1983, the liberal Senator declined to enter the Presidential race but was frequently mentioned as a possibility for the vice-presidency.
 He retired from the U.S. Senate at the end of 1998.

 She moved to Jonesboro with her husband, Thad, in 1902.
 She was appointed to the U.S. Senate in 1931 to succeed her husband who died in office.
 When that term ended, she became the first woman ever elected to the U.S. Senate and served until 1945.

 Caraway was the first woman to preside over the Senate, first woman Senate Committee chairman, first woman senior Senator, and first woman to conduct a Senate Committee hearing.